kefaslungu/resourceMonitor/readme.md

 wlanReporter NVDA-addon is now part of resourceMonitor!

 * The old way of checking for wireless connections has been replaced by the windows API from wlanReporter: https://github.com/kvark128/WlanReporter/ .
 	* After speaking SSID name and strength, NVDA will also now tell you the security type of your network.
 	* NVDA will now alert you when you connect and disconnect from a wireless network.
 	* NVDA will now alert you when wireless connections is turned on or off.

 ## Version 23.05

-* added the ability to detect and present the state of the connected wireless network.
+* Added the ability to detect and present the state of the connected wireless network.
 	* Announces the name of the connected wireless SSID.
-  * Announces the strength of the ssid
+	* Announces the strength of the SSID
 	* Announce SSID not found if None is detected.

 ## Version 23.02